 Gabrielle Asprey

-Gabrielle is a counsellor and psychotherapist who specialises in supporting people affected by cancer and people who are bereaved.
-In addition to running a private counselling practice (An Open Door Counselling) she is a senior counsellor at Ovarian Cancer Australia.
-She also worked for fifteen years at Cancer Council NSW.
-Gabrielle is a clinical member of the Australian Counselling Association and is the current President of Cancer Counselling Professionals Inc, an association of counsellors and other health care professionals who provide therapeutic counselling support to people affected by cancer.
-Gabrielle is also a trained end of life Doula, was an accredited Aboriginal and Torres Strait Islander Ally and is a member of the Welcome Here Project (ACON), fulfilling her passion for inclusion and equity for all people.
+Gabrielle Asprey is a counsellor and psychotherapist who specialises in supporting people affected by cancer and those who are bereaved.
+She runs a private counselling practice, An Open Door Counselling, and is a senior counsellor at Ovarian Cancer Australia.
+Gabrielle previously worked for fifteen years at Cancer Council NSW.
+She is a clinical member of the Australian Counselling Association and currently serves as President of Cancer Counselling Professionals Inc, an association of counsellors and health care professionals providing therapeutic support to people affected by cancer.

 Abstracts this author is presenting: